Hengle/Folkvangr/Budget/Studio.md

 The core team will likely be 8-12 people starting out.
 A network of freelance and industry contacts will be needed for support.

 ### Studio Location
+If there is a chance to establish a physical studio space, it would be based in Atlanta or Raleigh in central NC, close to the headquarters for Epic Games.
+A secondary unit in California, NY, Texas, or Canada might be more convenient for some team members.

 Atlanta looks to be one of the best markets for film and animation on the East Coast of the United States.
 It also is relatively close to major universities like SCAD.

 ### Studio Goals and Revenue Generation